amanzi/ats/_sources/ats_demos/README.rst.txt

 This is particularly true for demos that show a full workflow, such as `ecohydrology` or `arctic_hydrology`.

+Also, if you want to run the demos without using these python scripts, be sure to check out the FAQs on our `Wiki <https://github.com/amanzi/ats/wiki>`_

 Visualizing the results
 ------------------------